 Classical art can appear impenetrable and fixed—like David’s chiseled marble body—where modern art sketches humans as worldly, grotesque, and strangely beautiful.

-As an art viewer the perception and meaning is yours to make.
+As an art viewer, perception and meaning-making practices are yours to make.